Shubhamtribhuvan8/real-time-chat-app/README.md

 ![3](https://github.com/Shubhamtribhuvan8/real-time-chat-app/assets/106821254/344a0d98-a294-43ff-8377-2bee07e7139b)

 # Real Time Chat Application
 This is a chat application that allows users to communicate with each other in real time.
-It includes the following features:
+It includes the following features:-
 # Features
 # 1. Google User Authentication